jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``verbose``\ : if True, it will show the singular values and one may decide if the threshold shall be adapted
   | \ ``autoAssemble``\ : if True: if mbs.systemIsConsistent=False (system is not assembled), call mbs.Assemble() before solver calls
 - | \ *output*\ :
-  | dict; returns dictionary with key words 'degreeOfFreedom', 'redundantConstraints', 'nODE2', 'nODE1', 'nAE', 'nPureAE', where: degreeOfFreedom = the system degree of freedom computed numerically, redundantConstraints=the number of redundant constraints, nODE2=number of ODE2 coordinates, nODE1=number of ODE1 coordinates, nAE=total number of constraints, nPureAE=number of constraints on algebraic variables (e.g., lambda=0) that are not coupled to ODE2 coordinates
+  | (type: dict) returns dictionary with key words 'degreeOfFreedom', 'redundantConstraints', 'nODE2', 'nODE1', 'nAE', 'nPureAE', where: degreeOfFreedom = the system degree of freedom computed numerically, redundantConstraints=the number of redundant constraints, nODE2=number of ODE2 coordinates, nODE1=number of ODE1 coordinates, nAE=total number of constraints, nPureAE=number of constraints on algebraic variables (e.g., lambda=0) that are not coupled to ODE2 coordinates
 - | \ *notes*\ :
   | this approach could possibly fail with special constraints!
 Currently only works with dense matrices, thus it will be slow for larger systems
 - | \ *example*\ :